Core Principle 6

 Use data effectively.

-Fletcher, J. & Karp, M. (2015).
+Fletcher, J. and Karp, M. (2015).
 “Using Technology to Reform Advising: Insights from Colleges.”
 CCRC Lessons-From-Research Guide.
 New York, NY: Columbia University, Teachers College, Community College Research Center.